silnrsi/pysilfont/docs/feax_future.md

 Statements are used to make rules, lookups, etc.

 ### setadvance

+Priority: 3 (since the do statement has a higher priority and covers this)

 This function does the calculations necessary to adjust the advance of a glyph based on information of attachment points, etc. The result is a single shift on each of the glyphs in the class.
 The syntax is: